mkudija/mkudija.github.io/reading-notes/_md/2020-12-23-Abandonment to Divine Providence.md

+---
+aliases: [Abandonment to Divine Providence]
+---
 # [*Abandonment to Divine Providence*](https://www.amazon.com/Abandonment-Divine-Providence-Jean-Pierre-Caussade/dp/0895552264/ref=sr_1_3?dchild=1&keywords=Jean+Pierre+de+Caussade&qid=1608746102&sr=8-3) by Jean Pierre de Caussade

 `(New York: Doubleday, 1750, 1975), 119`

 [[Fr.
 Raymund]] mentioned this the first time we had him over and then again and the guy's night I went to, and I have enjoyed reading it slowly and allowing it to be a point of prayer in my day.
-This reminds me a lot of *The Practice of the Presence of God*, and is a wonderful daily devotional also like *[[~The Imitation of Christ]]*.
+This reminds me a lot of *[[2018-08-26-The Practice of the Presence of God|The Practice of the Presence of God]]*, and is a wonderful daily devotional also like *[[~The Imitation of Christ|The Imitation of Christ]]*.
 Abandonment is such a simple concept, and so full of meaning to unpack.

 ## Introduction